conan-io/conan-io.github.io/_posts/2026-04-27-Introducing-conan-py-build.markdown

 - **One build entry point.** The usual `pip wheel .` command can drive both the Python packaging step and the native C/C++ dependency/build step.
-- **Conan Center Index.** Almost two thousand recipes for widely used C and C++ libraries, tested across a broad compiler and OS matrix.
+- **Conan Center.** A large catalog of C/C++ libraries with recipes tested across a broad compiler and OS matrix.
-- **Binary caching.** Compiled dependencies are reused across builds, Python versions, and CI runs, rebuilt only when settings change.
+- **Binary caching.** Compiled dependencies are reused across builds and CI runs via the Conan cache or a shared remote, rebuilt only when settings change.
-- **Profiles and lockfiles.** Profiles pick the wheel's build flavor (compiler, C++ standard, dependency options), and lockfiles pin the graph for reproducible builds.
+- **Profiles and lockfiles.** Profiles define the native build configuration of each wheel (compiler, architecture, C++ standard, dependency options), and lockfiles pin the graph for reproducible builds.
-- **Shared library handling.** Runtime dependencies from Conan are deployed next to the extension module and RPATH patched on Linux and macOS.
+- **Shared library handling.** Conan-managed runtime libraries are deployed next to the extension module, and RPATH is adjusted on Linux and macOS where applicable.

 ## Conclusions